BC Supreme Court | Court Of British Columbia

-People can self represent in supreme court.
+People can self represent in the supreme court.
 If you want to self represent, there is a self-help center in the Vancouver court.
 Please note they are not lawyers, and they don’t give legal advice.
 But they can tell you which forms you need to fill out.
-If you need self represented coaching, you can book a consultation time on our website.
+If you need self-represented coaching, you can book a consultation time on our website.

-In supreme court there are jury trials for both criminal and civil cases.
-The judges roll is to explain the process to the jury, instead of deciding.
+In the supreme court, there are jury trials for both criminal and civil cases.
+The judge’s role is to explain the process to the jury, instead of deciding.
 In a civil trial, a jury only has eight people.

 Please read more of our blogs to learn more!

 The Supreme Court of Canada in Kerr v.
 Barranow, set out an analytical framework to evaluate unjust enrichment claims.
 The Court created a test is whether the circumstances are characterized as “unjust retention of an inappropriately disproportionate share of assets accumulated” during a relationship that is “a joint family venture to which both have contributed.”
 A joint family venture is determined by evaluating:

 (1) Whether the parties formed a true partnership and worked towards mutual goals;

 (2) The degree of economic integration and interdependence between the parties;